itallreturnstonothing/panicpony/README.md

 `python3 get_playlists_for_channel.py -o - | python3 find_unlisted_videos_in_playlist.py -i -`

 The `--key` argument will change the API key the scripts use, in case the default key stops working.
 One could also edit `common.py` to change the API key.
+But be careful if you do this.
+Committing such a change could expose your (maybe sensitive) API key to the world.